intel-analytics/BigDL-2.x/docs/docs/KerasStyleAPIGuide/keras-api-python.md

 1. The Keras version we support and test is [__Keras 1.2.2__](https://faroit.github.io/keras-docs/1.2.2/) with TensorFlow backend.

 2. There exist some arguments supported in Keras layers but not supported in Analytics Zoo for now.
-See [here](../../APIGuide/keras-issues/#unsupported-layer-arguments) for the full list of unsupported layer arguments.
-Also, currently we haven't supported self-defined Keras layers or [`Lambda`](https://faroit.github.io/keras-docs/1.2.2/layers/core/#lambda) layers.
+See [here](https://bigdl-project.github.io/0.7.0/#APIGuide/keras-issues/#unsupported-layer-arguments) for the full list of unsupported layer arguments.

 3. The default dim_ordering in Analytics Zoo is `th` (Channel First, channel_axis=1).